Read the Journal Online

 In an effort to maintain and further the Review’s eminence in the field of Luso-Brazilian Studies, the Co-editors and members of the Review’s Editorial Board organized a two-day conference entitled “Celebrating 50 Years of the Luso-Brazilian Review” to mark the journal’s 50th anniversary.
 This conference, held April 20–21, 2012, brought together researchers and writers from the U.S. and abroad who are specialists in literature, history, and the social sciences.
 Speakers assessed the current state of Luso-Brazilian Studies in the U.S. academy and abroad, and discussed the methodological trends that are shaping research conducted on and in the Portuguese-speaking world.
 Please click here to download the conference program.

-Available on JSTOR & Project MUSE
+Available on Project MUSE and JSTOR

-Some back content for Luso-Brazilian Review is available online as part of a paid subscription.
-Anyone may view TOC's, abstracts, and a free sample issue on our HighWire platform at lbr.uwpress.org/.
-Single articles may be purchased online through the JSTOR archive or through lbr.uwpress.org/.
+Some back issues for Luso-Brazilian Review are available online as part of a paid subscription.
+Anyone may view TOC's, abstracts, and a free sample issue at lbr.uwpress.org.
+Access may also be purchased on a limited term basis for a specific article or issue.